 3. You have to work hard for what you want

-You actually don't have to work hard for what you want.
+You don't have to work hard for what you want.
 You didn't come here to struggle most of your experience.
-Sure, some struggle helps clarify what we truly want, but it was never meant to be the majority our experience.
+Sure, some struggle helps clarify what we truly want, but it was never meant to be the majority of our experience.

-We came to have fun, to grow, learn and discover.
-But mostly to have fun!
+We came to have fun, to grow, learn, and discover—but mostly to have fun!
 Doesn't this resonate in your bones?
-Don't you absolutely love inner peace, loving others and feeling passionately alive?
-Of course you do, it's your very nature.
+Don't you absolutely love inner peace, loving others, and feeling passionately alive?
+Of course you do; it's your very nature.

 4. Professionals/others know what's best for me